From enjoying the stunning beaches of Pärnu to exploring the picturesque town of Otepää, here are the best day trips from Tallinn, Estonia!

 The tour also includes a visit to an old Swedish church and a visit to a lovely sandy beach.
 After all the sightseeing, a buffet lunch is available.
 If you’re into your history I would say this is the tour for you.

 A tour of Naissaar costs £43.
 This is for a full-day tour (7 hours) where you’ll explore the top-secret Soviet military base and see mines stockyard.
 The price includes all guides, entrance fees, transfers and there’s a delicious lunch too.

 12. Kihnu Island

 The last place on my list of day trips from Tallinn is an island that celebrates its women.
-Welcome to Kihnu Island, a UNESCO Intangible Cultural Heritage of Humanity island that consists of four villages.
+Welcome to the Estonian island of Kihnu, a UNESCO Intangible Cultural Heritage of Humanity island that consists of four villages.